EARLY MODERN DRAMA RESOURCES

 REED Patrons and Performers explores touring professional performers in England outside London before 1642, with a particular eye to patrons, playing places and travel routes.

 The Rose Playhouse site houses virtual reconstructions, lectures and filmed performances of Rose repertory plays.
 Their “Virtual Rose” section includes multiple 3D reconstructions of the Bankside theatre.
+Their current page is temporary as of 31/07/2023, therefore, it is limited.

 Shakespearean London Theatres (ShaLT) produced short films, downloadable public lectures, and maps all related to the London theatres of Shakespeare’s time.